No products in the cart.

 Recommended starting points

-When getting into diving the first piece of equipment we typically recommend investing in is a set of mask, fins & snorkel.
+When getting into diving your first investment should be a set of mask, fins and snorkel.
 The mask is one of the most important pieces of equipment because it is your portal into the underwater world.
-Take the time to try on different models and select a mask that will be perfect fit for your face to eliminate water leaking in.
+Take the time to try on different models and select a mask that will be a perfect fit for your face to eliminate water leaking in.
 Having your own snorkel is a matter of hygiene; you don’t want to share saliva with strangers after all.
-Finally getting your own set of fins will give you the freedom to go snorkeling or diving at your own leisure without the potential for an uncomfortable fit.
-Mask, fins and snorkel are definitely a recommended starting point for all divers.
-Visit Dive World to get fitted by a dive professional to make sure you get gear that will fit your perfectly.
+Finally, getting your own set of fins will give you the freedom to go snorkeling or diving at your own leisure without the potential for an uncomfortable fit.

-The second piece of equipment we recommend for all divers is getting an exposure suit ideal for the diving environment that you will be.
-A proper fitting dive suit will assure you of maximum comfort while diving without the inconvenience of trying to getting fitted over and over when you are renting.
-Exposure suits do more than keep you warm however, the also protect your body from scrapes, cuts and stings from marine organisms.
-You might notice that experienced divers always wear full exposure suits and for good reason.
+The second investment should be a proper wetsuit ideal for the diving environment that you will need it for.
+A proper fitting dive suit will give you maximum comfort while diving, without the inconvenience of getting fitted over and over when you are renting.
+Exposure suits do more than just keep you warm however – they also protect your body from scrapes, cuts and stings from marine organisms.
+You might notice that experienced divers always wear full exposure suits and it is for good reason.

 If however you are planning on doing most of your dives locally here in Canada we recommend investing in a regulator as early as possible.
 This is because diving in cold water requires regulators rated for cold water and these are typically higher end models seldom found as rental options.

-After this initial consideration you will likely have many more questions which is why we make ourselves available to take you through the entire selection process to assure you make a decision that will suit you ideally.
+After this initial consideration you will likely have many more questions which is why we make ourselves available to take you through the entire selection process to assure you make a decision that will best suit your needs.
 When shopping at Dive World you’ll know you’ve found a good dive center because we ask questions instead of propose packages.